The Dead Pixels Society podcast

 Discover the alarming statistic that 70% of business owners regret their decision to exit within a year due to poor planning.
 Mohr emphasizes the importance of a comprehensive exit strategy encompassing personal and financial planning, vital for family-run businesses or those intending to sell.
 Get the inside scoop on the four critical components of business value—human, customer, structural, and social capital—and how engaging professionals like CPAs, lawyers, and financial planners can maximize your benefits.

-Mohr also shares invaluable strategies to enhance your business's value, such as documenting and systematizing processes to entice pote
+Mohr also shares invaluable strategies to enhance your business's value, such as documenting and systematizing processes to entice potential buyers.
+Find ou

 Listen on: Apple Podcasts Spotify